Broadsign Integration

 Description

 Minimum bid price in cents.
 Only offers with bids at or above this value will be accepted.
+Accepts decimal values for subcent precision (e.g., 0.5 for half a cent).
 For example, 100 means a minimum bid of 1.00 EUR.
 Default: 100

 • Name